CalebFenton/dex-oracle/README.md

 The included plugins should be a good guide for understanding steps #3 and #4.
 Driver is designed to help with step #2.

 Of course, you're always welcome to share whatever obfuscation you come across and someone may eventually get to it.

+### Updating Driver
+First, ensure `dx` is on your path.
+This is part of the Android SDK.

+The [driver](driver) folder is a Java project managed by Gradle.
+Import it into Eclipse, IntelliJ, etc. and make any changes you like.
+To finish updating the driver, run `./update_driver`.
+This will rebuild the driver and convert the output JAR into a DEX.
+`./gradlew buil`